๐Ÿฆ Cell Biology

 4. If you treated a membrane with a high-salt solution and some proteins washed off while others remained embedded, which protein category was removed and why?

-5. An FRQ asks you to explain how a signaling molecule binding to the cell surface can trigger an internal response without entering the cell.
-Which membrane components would you discuss, and how do lipid rafts enhance this process?
+5. A signaling molecule binds to the cell surface and triggers an internal response without entering the cell.
+Which membrane components are involved, and how do lipid rafts enhance this process?